ROUND DANCING — CHOREOGRAPHED BALLROOM

 phase VI

-So, the previous figure might have been an Alemana.
-On the last beat of that figure, the man should raise lead hands and turn his upper body a little to the right.
+So, the previous figure might have been an alemana.
+On the last beat of that figure, the man should raise lead hands and turn his upper body a little to the right and sway a little right, shaping toward partner.
 She will take that last step L and spiral RF.
 If the man will take care to put his lead hand directly over her head with a little right sway, he will not pull her off the spot of that last step, and she will be able to spiral in place with better balance.

 In Brent & Judy Moore's Somos, there is a hockey stick;; alemana to rope spin 3 and blend to left open position;;; walk 3; aida; [Note that this sequence contains only half of the rope spin figure.]